meteor/meteor/content/security.md

 Meteor's built-in rate limiter is useful in many situations; there are also community-built rate limiting packages that include additional features like reCAPTCHA integration, for example [`meteorhacks:sikka`](https://github.com/meteorhacks/sikka).
 XXX verify this is still a real thing

-XXX decided to skip method side effects because I can't come up with a good example, and audit-argument checks because mdg:method handles it

 ## Publications

 Publications are the primary way clients retrieve data from a Meteor server.
 While with Methods the primary concern was making sure users can't modify the database in unexpected ways, with publications the main issue is filtering the data being returned so that a malicious user can't get access to data they aren't supposed to see.